clemenssielaff/notf/pynotf/pynotf/scene/scene.md

 > TODO: add rendering and layouting Callbacks here

-Note that we have introduced two new shorthands here: An _Operation_ is a Function that returns a Value whereas a _Callback_ does not.
+Note that we have introduced two new shorthands here: An _Operation_ is a Function that has private a state Value whereas a _Callback_ does not.
 To recap:

 * **Script** -- A user-defined string from the user that contains code that can be executed by the application's runtime.
 * **Function** -- A Script that is embedded in a function with a fixed signature and return type.
-* **Operation** -- A Function that returns a Value.
+* **Operation** -- A Function that has private state.
-* **Callback** -- A Function that returns None.
+* **Callback** -- A pure virtual Function.

 Unlike in previous iterations of the notf architecture, the user is never able to access other Widgets directly.
 The only way to interact with other Widgets is to connect/disconnect to/from one of their Input/Output Plugs or read a Property -- all of which can be done using the respective Path.